salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 Our inventor should be celebrated as a hero; Instead, dark forces conspire against him.
 Big Oil wants to bury him along with his discovery.
 The government wants to steal it.
 The academic world refuses to acknowledge it because they’re afraid to rip up their obsolete textbooks.

 That's why this researcher cannot trust anybody; His secret is too valuable.
-That means the world's universities will have to wait until this technology is perfected before they get to see it.
+The world's universities will have to wait until this technology is perfected before they get to see it.

 And who needs independent verification in this era of YouTube.
-You don't need the seal of approval from these ivory tower scientists when you can show your experiments on video and make your case to the world.
+You don't need the seal of approval from these ivory tower scientists when you can show your experiments on video and make your own case to the world.

 -- Steorn demo clip
    Caption: "The powerful demonstration"

-Who needs scientists when you have the free energy influencers on your side?
+This this technology works in the lab; A demonstration proves it.

 -- Steorn influencer demo
    Caption: "Unconventional channels"

-And who needs independent verification when you have anonymous faceless youtubers on your side?
+And who needs independent verification when you have anonymous faWho needs scientists when you have the free energy influencers on your side?

 Its an unconventional approach, but it has to be this way; The mainstream scientifico-industrial complex just isn't ready for an invention this radical.
 The scientists and engineers have been "educated stupid" and don't get it.